-Following the new guidance from the government and the easing of lock down restrictions, we are delighted to be able to begin to gather again in person as a church family.
+Despite the continued uncertainty of this time, we are delighted to be able to worship together on Sundays in person as a church family.

-We are going to be proceeding with caution, being mindful of the advice of both the government and the Church of England, and doing what we can to keep everyone safe.
+We are continuing to exercise caution in how we do this, being mindful of the advice of both the government and the Church of England, and doing what we can to keep everyone safe.

-We are currently planning to have Sunday services in person at the usual times of 9.00 am and 10.45 am, as of this Sunday 5 July
+We are currently running both of our Sunday services in person at the usual times of 9.00 am and 10.45 am.

 Our 9:00 am is a more traditional service with a celebration of Holy Communion, and our 10:45 am is more informal, with kids groups running alongside it.

 For those of you who regularly attend our services, they are likely to feel and run a little differently.

 We’re altering the format of the services in response to the guidance;

 - congregational singing is not allowed, so worship will be handled differently.

 - communion will be shared in one kind.